biocore/songbird/README.md

 standalone, you can do this using Tensorboard:

 ```
-tensorboard --logdir <your-result-directory>
+tensorboard --logdir .
 ```

-This will give cross validation results and information about the loss.
-See [this section](https://github.com/biocore/songbird/#interpreting-model-fitting-information) for a description of how to interpret this information.
+When you open up Tensorboard in a web browser, it will show cross validation results and information about the loss.
+See [this section](https://github.com/biocore/songbird/#interpreting-model-fitting-information) for a description of how to interpret this information, and see [this section](https://github.com/biocore/songbird/#1-faqs-running-songbird-standalone) for details on how to use Tensorboard.

 ## Option 2: Using Songbird through QIIME 2
 ### Installation